 Pennsylvania Fish and Boat Commission laws apply.
 Complete information on fishing rules and regulations in Pennsylvania is available from the Pennsylvania Fish and Boat Commission Web site.

 Hunting and Firearms: About 1,780 acres are open to hunting, trapping and the training of dogs from fall archery season through the end of the traditional winter seasons.
 Common game species are deer, rabbit, squirrel, and waterfowl.

 Because of the adjacent residential development and the many non-hunting visitors, special regulations apply to all hunting in the park.
 Hunting weapons are restricted to bows and arrows until November 1, when shotgun and muzzleloader use are also permitted.
 Center fire rifles and handguns for hunting in the park is prohibited.
 Detailed information about hunting in the park is available at the park office.
-Hunting is prohibited during spring and summer and dog training is only permitted from the day following Labor Day to March 31 in designated hunting areas.
+Dog training is permitted from the day following Labor Day to March 31 in designated hunting areas.

 To help protect the safety of hunters, non-hunting visitors and nearby residents, signs designating hunting areas, no hunting areas and safety zones are posted throughout the park.
 Hunters should be especially alert for other park visitors who may not be familiar with hunting and for safety zones near park buildings and private residences in and around the park.